Mum loves Range Rover and desires to own one — Iya Rainbow’s son — Nigeria Today

 Mum loves Range Rover and desires to own one — Iya Rainbow’s son

+Oluwafemi is a son of celebrated Nollywood actress, Mrs. Idowu Philips, otherwise called Iya Rainbow.
+He talks about his mother’s career with GBENGA ADENIJI Tell us about yourself.
 I am the fourth child.
 I was born and grew up in Lagos.
-I attended primary and secondary schools in the state before proceeding to the University of Ilorin and the London South Bank University for undergraduate and post-graduate degrees respectively.
-I live in the United Kingdom.
-I enjoy writing and socialising with friends and …
+I attended primary and secondary schools in the state before proceeding to the University of …

 The post Mum loves Range Rover and desires to own one — Iya Rainbow’s son appeared first on INFORMATION NIGERIA.